rabbitmq/tls-gen/README.md

 providing the passphrase:

     cd [path to tls-gen repository]/basic
-    # pass a password using the PASSWORD env variable
+    # pass a password using the PASSWORD variable
-    PASSWORD=bunnies make
+    make PASSWORD=bunnies
     # results will be under the ./result directory
     ls -lha ./result

 Generated CA certificate as well as client and server certificate and private keys will be under the `result` directory.

+### Regeneration

+To generate a new set of keys and certificates, use

+    make regen PASSWORD=bunnies

 ### Verification